Magnum P.I. (2018 TV series): Casting

 On February 20, 2018, it was announced that Jay Hernandez had been cast as Thomas Magnum, who was portrayed by Tom Selleck in the original series.
 Perdita Weeks was cast as Juliet Higgins on March 2, 2018.
 The character of Higgins was genderswapped, from their 1980 counterpart Jonathan Higgins.
-Lenkov sand Guggenheim stated that while they wanted to honour the original show it was important for the reboot to "stand on its own" and genderswapping allowed for differentiation.
+Lenkov and Guggenheim stated that while they wanted to honour the original show it was important for the reboot to "stand on its own" and genderswapping allowed for differentiation.
 Zachary Knighton and Stephen Hill were later cast as Orville "Rick" Wright and Theodore "T.C."
 Calvin, respectively.
 Tim Kang and Amy Hill were the last two to be cast in the series, as Detective Gordon Katsumoto and Kumu, respectively.

 Kimee Balmilero, Taylor Wily, and Dennis Chun all appeared as their Hawaii Five-0 characters throughout the first season.
 Chun guest starred on the original Magnum, P.I. as various minor characters throughout its run.
 Domenick Lombardozzi, Ken Jeong, and Christopher Thornton were cast in recurring roles.
-Former NFL and CFL football player Carl Weathers, MLB baseball player Christian Yelich, and NASCAR driver Ryan Blaney all appeared as guest stars.
-Roger E. Mosley, who starred as Theodore Calvin in the original Magnum, P.I., guest starred in one episode.
-Betsy Phillips, series star Zachary Knighton's wife, appeared in the first season's final episode.
-Selleck stated in an interview that he would never appear in the series, even though he was asked, so as not to take away from the original Magnum, P.I. and due to conflicting filming of Blue Bloods, which also airs on CBS.
+Actor and former football player Carl Weathers, MLB baseball player Christian Yelich, and NASCAR driver Ryan Blaney all appeared as guest stars.
+Betsy Phillips, series star Zachary Knighton's wife, first appeared in the second season's final episode.